dcos/dcos-ui/CONTRIBUTING.md

   });
 ```

-#### Writing Unit Tests
+### Writing Unit Tests

 A recommended reading is [Better Specs](http://www.betterspecs.org/), we put
 [real effort](https://github.com/dcos/dcos-ui/pull/2524) in making sure we
 follow these guidelines.
 Some of the most common ones to follow:

 - Single Expectation test: Every unit test should verify one behavior (and one behavior only).
-- Keep your descriptions concise (bellow 40 chars ideally): One easy way to achieve this one is avoiding using "should" (e.g. "it does not use should"  instead of "it should not be written with should")
+- Keep your descriptions concise (bellow 40 chars ideally): One easy way to achieve this one is avoiding using "should" (e.g. "it does not use should"  instead of "it should not be written with should").
 - Create only the data you need: Especially if you have a more complicated scenario, just generate the data that is relevant to that particular case.

 For more on this topic, and examples we recommend
 [Better Specs](http://www.betterspecs.org/).

-## Integration Tests
+## Integration Testing

 At the integration level, we are interested in verifying that the composition of
- components works, more than the components in independence.
+ components works, more than the components independently.
 Integration tests
- should not test details of the business logic by going to deep into details
+ do not go into the details of the business logic, since those are covered by
- that should be covered by unit testing.
+ unit testing.

 Following the example of the `sum` function, imagine you are building a
-graphical tool to display charts from data from a JSON API.
+graphical tool to display charts with data from a JSON API.
 An integration test
 could be used to verify that the `plot` function works successfully by
 leveraging the functions in the math library (like `sum`).
 For this test,
 you should mock the external JSON API and provide a JSON with only the data
-necessary to guarantee a particular graph is presented correctly.
+necessary to guarantee a particular chart is presented correctly.

 ### Integration tests setup